 - Clear your name of criminal charges

-- As well as how to manage theft on specific accounts e.g. Government benefits, student loans, bankruptcy filed in your name, etc.
+- Manage theft on specific accounts e.g. government benefits, student loans, bankruptcy filed in your name, etc.

-By filing and documenting this report quickly, you may also be able to limit your financial liability as well.
+By filling and documenting this report quickly, you may also be able to limit your financial liability as well.

 5. File a police report